aragon/osx-commons/sdk/README.md

-# Aragon JS SDK Client common utilities
+# Aragon OSx commons SDK utilities

-`@aragon/sdk-client-common` provides a set of base classes for creating custom JS clients on top of the built-in one.
+`@aragon/osx-commons-sdk` provides a set of base classes for creating custom JS clients on top of the built-in one.

 - Extendable JS client with built-in Web3, Subgraph and IPFS